OtterWhisperer/202101-angular-template/README.md

 > ```ng new angular-template --commit=false --create-application=false --directory=202101-angular-template --new-project-root=libs --prefix=temp --routing=false --skip-git=true```

+## Applications

+The applications are stored in the `libs` folder via `ng generate application application-name`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.